UncleWeeds/spider-task0/README.md

 To run a script, use the ./"ScriptName" command.

 Replace "ScriptName" with the name of the script you want to execute.
-We hope you find this information helpful!
-Should you have any further queries or require assistance, feel free to ask.
+I hope you find this information helpful!